Pradipwasre/Build-a-Churn-Prediction-Model-using-Ensemble-Learning/README.md

 ## Data Description

 This data provides information about a video streaming service company, where they want to predict if the customer will churn or not.
-The CSV consists of around 2000 rows and 16 columns
+The CSV consists of around 2000 rows and 16 columns.

+## Aim

+To build ensemble models like Random Forest, Adaboost, and Gradient boosting models on the given dataset to determine whether the customer will churn or not.